paspao/springboot-kiss-architecture/README.md

 * INTEGRATION
 * DAO

-I use a *multi-tier* architectural model, the order used in the list is the same one followed by the flow of information, start from the frontend to get up to the DAO.
+So I use a *multi-tier* architectural model where the tiers order in the list, is strictly associated to the information flow: from the frontend to get up to the DAO

 ![Architecture](img/Ska.png)